Course Content and Outcome Guide for HST 274

 - Special Fee:

 Course DescriptionPresents a framework for understanding the Black experience from African origins to the beginning of the Civil War.
 Includes West African cultures, the Middle Passage, the experiences of free and enslaved African Americans from the colonial through antebellum periods including the abolition movement.
 Discusses African American agency through churches, political organizations, and social institutions and explores African American culture through literature, art, music, and other cultural forms.
 History courses are non-sequential and may be taken in any term and in any order.
-Prerequisites: WR 115, RD 115 and MTH 20 or equivalent placement test scores.
 Audit available.

 Intended Outcomes for the course

 Upon successful completion of HST 274 the student will be able to: